jknapka/Gridder/README.md

-To add a component to a container based on the last layout string parsed, use the `add(String layoutId,Component comp)` method, and set the layoutId to a layout identifier from the layout string.
+To add a component to a container based on the last layout string parsed, use the `add(String layoutId,Component comp)` method, and set the layoutId to a component identifier from the layout string.
 For example,

 ```